HildoBijl/stepwise/packages/value-types/README.md

 The helper returns a new registry and preserves the value-type definitions themselves.
 It throws when two registries contain the same type key, even if both keys reference the same definition.
 This prevents one domain integration from silently overriding another.

-Malformed registries, unknown capability names, and non-object adapters are also rejected.
+Malformed registries, unknown capability names, and incomplete adapters are also rejected. `isValueType` and `isValueTypes` expose the same validation as type guards.
+They delegate each supplied adapter to the guard owned by its capability package, so changes to an adapter contract remain defined in one place.

 ## Extracting adapter registries